Anna Tanaka

-Anna Tanaka (田中杏奈, Tanaka Anna), known mononymously as Anna, is a Japanese singer and model based in South Korea.
+Anna Tanaka (田中 杏奈, Tanaka Anna), known mononymously as Anna, is a Japanese singer and model based in South Korea.
 She is a member of the South Korean girl group Meovv, which debuted in September 2024 under The Black Label.

 Early life

 Anna Tanaka was born on November 17, 2005, in Toyama, Japan.

 Career

 2016–2019: Beginnings

 Tanaka began her modelling career by winning the Grand Prize at the 5th Nico-Petit Model Audition on December 22, 2016, at the age of 11.
 She then made her debut as an exclusive model for the magazine with the February 2017 issue.
 The following year, when the brand Jenni Belle was launched in March 2018, Tanaka was appointed as the model for the brand.

-On April 28, 2019, during the Puchi Colle 9 event held at Tokyo Ariake TFT Hall, she concluded her tenure as an exclusive model for Nico-Petit.
+On April 28, 2019, during the Petit Collection 9 event held at Tokyo Ariake TFT Hall, she concluded her tenure as an exclusive model for Nico-Petit.
 Later that year, during the Seventeen Summer School Festival held at Pacifico Yokohama National Convention Hall on August 22, 2019, she was announced as one of the winners of the Miss Seventeen 2019 title and became an exclusive model for Seventeen Japan.